KEEP OUR SEASON SAFE:

-Update for 9-10-2020 – A Message from General Manager, Ken Rider:
+12-29-2020 A Message from General Manager, Ken Rider:

 Additionally, our lift operators will be scanning all guests this year on Bluebird, Centennial and Bear lifts, so please have your passes and tickets accessible every time you load the lift.

 Guests will see several big changes on the lift operations front:

-- We will open the main lifts at 9:00 am and close at 4:00 pm daily.
+- The main lifts open at 9:00 am and close at 4:00 pm daily.

 All Food & Beverage outlets will be open.
 However, each location will offer Grab and Go or a quick dine-in option with very limited seating.
-Face coverings will be required to enter all facilities and should be worn until you are seated and ready to eat.
+Face coverings are required to enter all facilities and should be worn until you are seated and ready to eat.

 Specific changes to our Food and Beverage operations include: